 The frequency of the periodic consumption tax depends on the turnover of the trader.
 The tax filing enlists all the transactions of the business which are connected to the supply of the applicable services or goods.

-If you require further details about the consumption tax (VAT) in Japan, or if you are interested in starting a company in Japan, please get in touch with us.
+If you require further details about the consumption tax (VAT) in Japan, or if you are interested in starting a company in Japan, please reach out to our accountant in Japan.

 Taxation in Japan